fltk/fltk/README.Wayland.txt

 - libdbus-1-dev
 - libxkbcommon-dev
 - libxinerama-dev
-- libgtk-3-dev   <== highly recommended, gives windows a GTK-style titlebar
 - libglew-dev    <== necessary to use OpenGL version 3 or above
 - cmake          <== if you plan to build with CMake
 - cmake-qt-gui   <== if you plan to use the GUI of CMake

-This package is necessary to run FLTK apps under the Gnome-Wayland desktop:
+These packages allow to run FLTK apps under the Gnome-Wayland desktop:
 - gnome-core
+- libgtk-3-dev   <== highly recommended, gives windows a Gnome-style titlebar

 These packages allow to run FLTK apps under the KDE/Plasma-Wayland desktop:
 - kde-plasma-desktop